karlyndiary/DA-Cheatsheet/SQL/Q&A.md

           )
       select * from numbers
       ```
-  - Query 2: Return the hierarchy of employees under given name
+  - Query 2: Return the hierarchy of employees under given manager
     ```
     with recursive emp_hierarchy as
         ( select id, emp_name, manager_id, designation, 1 as level